Stakeholder Dialogue and Science Communication

 This session showcases groundbreaking models of indigeneity, presented by dynamic young thinkers, activists, and practitioners who are driving these visionary ideas forward.
 The session asks the following question:

-• So, how can indigenous knowledge help bring us into the future we envision?
+· How can indigenous knowledge bring us into the future we envision?

 Outcome of the workshop: